1904labs/streaming-data-pipeline/README.md

 4. Use the userId to lookup the corresponding user data in HBase.
 5. Join the review data with the user data.
 6. Save this combined result in hdfs
+7. Setup a Hive Table that points to the enriched result stored in HDFS

 ### Slides Accompanying the instructions